panoramicdata/LogicMonitor.Datamart/README.md

 # Introduction

+## Purpose

-Creates a copy of major aspects of your LogicMonitor system, including:
+The LogicMonitor Datamart creates a copy of major aspects of your LogicMonitor system in a SQL Server or PostgreSQL database, including:
 - Dimension data
 - Alert history
 - Audit log history
 - Time Series data aggregations

-# Support
+## Support

 * Customers with an active project and available hours can request support via your project manager.
 * Otherwise, support is provided on a best-effort basis via the [Panoramic Data Community](https://community.panoramicdata.com/).